VictoriaT87/shanganagh-cliffs-fc/README.md

  -   The font chosen for the website is a san-serif font called Ubuntu.
 This was picked because it has good clarity on both desktop and mobile screens.
 The font was found on [Google Font](https://fonts.google.com/specimen/Ubuntu) and imported to the website with a CSS import.

 ### Wireframe
- - On advice from my Mentor, my first step in creating the website was to create a wireframe using [Balsamiq](https://balsamiq.com/).
+ - My first step in creating the website was to create a wireframe using [Balsamiq](https://balsamiq.com/).
 Below is the image.
  ![Balsamiq Wireframe](assets/documentation/wireframe.png)

 <br>